 “Our staff needed a solution that they felt comfortable with and felt comfortable using.
 With many recommendations from peers and positive internal reviews, WorkInConfidence stood out above the rest,” says Evans.

 The WorkInConfidence Anonymous Speak Up was chosen as a starting point.
-However, the Betsi Cadlwaladr Hospital University Board also has access to the surveys and polls and the discussion boards to encourage employee engagement at all levels.
+However, the Betsi Cadlwaladr University Health Board also has access to the surveys and polls and the discussion boards to encourage employee engagement at all levels.

 The solutions were implemented in July 2021.
 “WorkInConfidence has provided platforms that have enabled staff to speak up and speak out and have given us further opportunities to listen and engage with purpose.
 We already see the benefits to workplace culture by using the platform as staff use WorkInConfidence to share their views and raise concerns,” he says.